torch-core/tep-vault-standard/TEPs-Vault.md

 - **Inconsistent Callbacks**: Success/failure payload formats vary across implementations, which complicates subsequent operations or rollbacks in interacting protocols—especially in TON's asynchronous message-passing environment—increasing error risks.
 - **Non-Uniform Query Interfaces**: Get methods use inconsistent names and structures, forcing frontends and wallets to implement custom logic for each protocol.
 For example, some expose only the Jetton balance, while others require applying a conversion rate to show real asset value.
 - **Divergent Event Formats**: Emitted events use varied formats, making it difficult for off-chain systems to monitor and parse events uniformly.
-- **Inconsistent On-Chain Rate Queries**: Vaults provide rate information through different message-based query formats, forcing aggregators to implement multiple parsing logics.
-This increases development complexity and integration costs.
+- **Inconsistent On-Chain Rate Queries**: Vaults provide rate information through varying message-based query formats, including inconsistent opcodes and structures for both requests and responses.
+This forces aggregators to implement multiple custom logics, increasing development complexity and integration costs.
-- **Lack of Gas Estimation Standards**: No unified method to query gas consumption, making it difficult for developers to estimate interaction costs.
+- **Lack of Unified Gas Estimation Methods**: No unified method to query gas consumption, making it difficult for developers to estimate interaction costs.
 - **Varied Deposit/Withdrawal Processes**: Deposit and withdrawal flows and parameters differ across vaults, including how Jetton transfers and burn notifications are handled, increasing development complexity and integration costs.

 These issues force protocols to develop custom adapters, increasing errors, costs, and development time.